panda3d/panda3d-docs/introduction/index.rst

 ------------

 Panda3D was created for commercial game development and is still used for developing commercial games.
-Because of this, the engine needs to emphasize four
-areas: power, speed, completeness, and error tolerance.
+It supports both Python and C++ with Python having additional features.
+The engine could be a good fit for you because of four reasons: completeness, error tolerance, speed, and power.

-Completeness means that Panda3D contains many unexciting but essential tools: scene graph browsing, performance monitoring, animation optimizers, and so forth.
+Completeness means that not only does Panda3D contains many unexciting but essential tools - scene graph browsing, performance monitoring, animation optimizers, cross platform builds, and much more - but the engine comes with what you'll need out of the box to create realtime games, visualizations, simulations, and experiments.

 Error tolerance is about the fact that all game developers create bugs.
 When you do, you want your engine to give you a clear error message and help you find the